- Portland, Maine

 Women at Sea will be led by Suzanne Blackburn, along with one or more of the following instructors!

 Suzanne fell hopelessly in love with kayaking in 1980.
 In 2017 she discovered stand up paddle boards and now has two favorite ways to play on the water.
 Suzanne has been guiding and teaching since 1996 and is a Master Maine Guide with ACA Coastal kayak Level 4 and SUP Level 2 Instructor certifications.
 “Helping someone master skills and gain a sense of comfort and connection with the ocean brings me tremendous joy!” she says.
 Suzanne has paddled the entire length of the coast of Maine three times.
 She says, “I really hope to paddle the whole coast again.
-It’s endlessly challenging and inspiring but this summer I’m going to change it up and hop in a canoe to paddle the Allagash Wilderness Waterway!”
+It’s endlessly challenging and inspiring but this summer my sites are set on paddling among the icebergs of the north coast of Newfoundland”

 Erin, Portland Paddle co-founder and guide, grew up exploring New Hampshire’s waterways by canoe and kayak.
-After recently spending five years as Membership Director for the Maine Island Trail Association, Erin is happy to be back on Casco Bay guiding trips and at home taking care of her two young boys.
-Learn more about Erin’s conservation work at kingfisherconservation.com.
+When she isn’t on Casco Bay guiding trips or at home taking care of her two young boys, she’s Development Manager at SailMaine, Portland’s community sailing center.
 Erin is a Wilderness First Responder, a Registered Maine Guide, and an ACA-certified instructor.

 Janet bought her first sea kayak in 1993 after a few years of whitewater paddling and many years of hiking, backpacking, and long-distance bike touring, including a solo cross-country trip.
 The grand-daughter of a sea captain, she loves the wild beauty and challenge of the open ocean and is thrilled to be able to share her knowledge and enthusiasm for sea kayaking with paddlers of all ages and skill levels.
 She kayaked the entire Maine coast in 2020 and is a licensed Maine Guide and an ACA-certified Level 3 Instructor.
 In addition, Janet is president of the Southern Maine Sea Kayaking Network and serves as a Trustee for the Maine Island Trail Association.